Webinar Recording Available: January 1-June 30, 2026

 This training is intended as an introductory training covering the basics of latent TB infection (LTBI) diagnosis and treatment for physicians, nurses, and other licensed medical care providers who manage patients at risk for TB.
 Interpretation of IGRAs (vs. tuberculosis skin test) and treatment regimen choices are discussed and there is an opportunity to apply this information in case discussions.

-(Application is currently unavailable, thanks for your patience.)
+(Application is currently unavailable.)

-Tuberculosis Clinical Intensive
+Tuberculosis Clinical Intensive - Oakland

 Oakland, California [in-person training]